-ECZEMA -IN CHILDHOOD
+ECZEMA IN CHILDHOOD

-First lets talk about the long duration or recurring eczema.
+Here I describe the long duration or recurring eczema.
 The common one is Atopic dermatitis .
 It can start in infancy when it will be termed infantile eczema.
 This continues in young children as Atopic Dermatitis, and most of the time, gradually disappears in the early to late teenage years.

 A lot of mothers tell me anxiously “I have heard eczema cannot be cured, Is that right?”